-Aside from a lone dragon flying off in the distance, its mournful keening echoing through the valley, Runderath believed himself the only one on the field, so he was surprised when he came upon two figures who stood with their backs to him.
+Aside from a lone dragon flying off in the distance, its mournful keen echoing through the valley, Runderath believed himself the only one on the field, so he was surprised when he came upon two figures who stood with their backs to him.

 “Ho there!”
 Runderath called, approaching them.
 “The alfar army will be coming through soon!
 They won’t be happy to see outsiders on their land, so you’d best go, for your own sake.”

 The figures turned toward Runderath, and Runderath stopped short, the hairs on the back of his neck standing.
-The figure on the right, a human in black armor with silver streaked hair, kept his eyes on the horizon.
+The figure on the right, a human clad in black armor with silver streaked hair, kept his eyes on the horizon.
 He wiped them like he’d been crying.

 “Why would you warn us?” she asked.
 “You are alfar.”

 The man beside her finally met Runderath’s gaze.
 Though he looked not nearly as alien as his companion, he unsettled Runderath more.
 He was solid, weighty, eternal.
 His eyes had seen many things and the weight of them all shrouded him like a cloak.

 “I am not cruel.
 I would not see two nonviolent creatures harmed for being in the wrong place at the wrong time,” said Runderath.